cyb-swap/security-exploration/Networking-Fundamentals/Notes.md

       - Susceptible to Physical Damage: Cables, connectors, and hardware failures can disrupt communication.
       - No Data Interpretation: It only transmits bits and doesn’t understand or process the actual data.
   - Data Link Layer
-    The data link layer is the second layer from the bottom in the OSI (Open System Interconnection) network architecture model.
+    <p> The data link layer is the second layer from the bottom in the OSI (Open System Interconnection) network architecture model.
 It is responsible for the node-to-node delivery of data within the same local network.
 Its major role is to ensure error-free transmission of information.
 DLL is also responsible for encoding, decoding, and organizing the outgoing and incoming data.

-This is considered the most complex layer of the OSI model as it hides all the underlying complexities of the hardware from the other above layers.
-In this article, we will discuss Data Link Layer in Detail along with its functions, and sub-layers.
+This is considered the most complex layer of the OSI model as it hides all the underlying complexities of the hardware from the other above layers. </p>
   - Network Layer
   - Transport Layer
   - Session Layer